A small delay and correlation time limit of stochastic differential delay equations with state-dependent colored noise: Colored noise process

 where $g$ is a function that decays rapidly as its argument increases.
 For small $\epsilon>0$, the correlation function can be approximated by the correlation function of white noise, i.e.,

 as $\epsilon\rightarrow0$.
 Furthermore, it is typical to use as a model for colored noise a process $\xi$ such that

 as $\epsilon\rightarrow0$, in some probabilistic sense.

-Once the correlation function $g(r)$, $r\geq0$, (or color) of the noise process is chosen, the smoothness of the noise should be determined.
+Along with the correlation function $g(r)$, $r\geq0$, the smoothness of the noise process is another important consideration when modeling physical noise.
+For a mean-zero Gaussian process, the covariance function determines the entire law of the process, and hence also the smoothness of its realizations.
 Different processes with varying degrees of smoothness have been used for modeling colored noise in the literature.
 An infinitely differentiable process was used in \cite{freidlin2004} by convoluting a smooth function $h\in C^{\infty}([0,\infty))$ with a Wiener process.
 A piecewise differentiable approximation of a Wiener process was constructed in \cite{kurtz91} which was then differentiated to obtain a colored noise.
-In \cite{mcdaniel2014,pesce2013}, a differentiable harmonic noise process was used in order to make the solution twice differentiable and thus allow to use its Taylor expansion.
+In \cite{mcdaniel2016,pesce2013}, a differentiable harmonic noise process was used in order to make the solution twice differentiable and thus allow to use its Taylor expansion.

 In this paper, we use an Ornstein-Uhlenbeck (OU) process to model the colored noise.
-This is an often used simple choice (see, e.g.,\;\cite{hottovyEPL2012,kupferman2004, pavliotis2005, pavliotis}) because it is a continuous process that can be written as the solution to a linear SDE.
+This is an often used simple choice (see, e.g.,\;\cite{hottovyEPL2012,kupferman2004,pavliotis2005,pavliotis}) because it is a continuous process that can be written as the solution to a linear SDE.
 An OU process $y$ with paths in $C([0,T] , \mathbb{R})$ is defined as the solution to the SDE